xvrdm/ggrough/README.md

 ## What is `ggrough`?

+> To my great sorrow, I haven't found the time to work on ggrough in 4 years.
+Please be aware that this project doesn't work with modern version of {ggplot2} (although the needed changes might not be big and [some people have tried to fix it](https://stackoverflow.com/questions/tagged/ggrough)).
+If you came here, there are other more recent projects that you might find of interest (e.g. [{roughnet}](https://github.com/schochastics/roughnet), [{roughsf}](https://github.com/schochastics/roughsf) and [maybe more](https://github.com/search?q=rough+language%3Ar&type=repositories)).
+I will set the repo in 'read-only' mode for now, until I have more opportunities to work on open source (meaning "when the kids are a bit older").
+I still believe that a nice way to create sketchy visualisations would be a neat addition to the ggplot2 ecosystem.

 `ggrough` is an R package that converts your [`ggplot2`](http://ggplot2.tidyverse.org) plots to rough/sketchy charts, using the excellent javascript [`roughjs`](http://roughjs.com) library.